From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Spin-2 Field Perturbation

-We next examine the near-horizon ($z\to0$) and the near-boundary ($z\to1$) behaviors.
-In the near-horizon limit, the modes \eqref{graviton_norm} are regular and approach zero for $\kappa_->1$ without requiring any additional conditions.
-On the other hand, near the boundary $z=1$, the hypergeometric function can be expanded as
+We next examine the near-horizon ($z\to0$) and near-boundary ($z\to1$) behaviors.
+In the near-horizon limit, the modes \eqref{graviton_norm} are regular and approach zero for $|n|>1$ without requiring any additional conditions.
+On the other hand, near the boundary $(z\to1)$, keeping the leading terms in the polynomials \eqref{poly}, the norm density takes the form